Early Childhood Teacher Education Program Description

 The Early Childhood Teacher Education degree program at Hocking College provides the preparation required for employment in the early childhood education field.
 This degree program offers a wide range of skills that will be helpful when working with children.

 Courses include childhood development, instructional strategies, academic skills, general education, special education, classroom management and application of technology in the classroom.
 This program provides the coursework to become licensed and become employed in the early childhood field.

-If you plan to continue your early childhood education for educator (PreK-3) licensure at a four-year institution, the Early Childhood Education Program provides a solid base of coursework for transfer.
-If the goal is to teach at the middle school or high school levels, we encourage you to meet with an adviser in the School of Arts and Sciences regarding appropriate course work.
+If you plan to continue your early childhood education for educator (PreK-5) licensure at a four-year institution, the Early Childhood Teacher Education program provides a solid base of coursework for transfer.
+If the goal is to teach at the middle school or high school levels, we encourage you to meet with an advisor in the School of Arts, Business & Sciences regarding appropriate course work.

 $20........Health Center Services

 $75........Career Center Services

 Not included in the All-Inclusive Pricing